Trek Torres Del Paine in Patagonia

 - Shower shoes/flip flops

-- Dry bags or heavy duty bin liners to keep all kit dry inside your bag
+- Dry bags or heavy-duty bin liners to keep kit dry inside your bag

 We’ve teamed up with the guys at World Nomads to offer insurance designed for adventurous travellers across 140 countries that includes overseas medical, evacuation, baggage and a range of adventure sports and activities.
 To get yours sorted, click here.